New York Schools with EMT Programs

 - Surgical Technologies

 Comparison of Schools

 Whether you are intending to pursue basic or more advanced EMT training, it is beneficial to learn all that a school has to offer before choosing a program.
-Below you will find statistics and facts regarding each school's population, campus setting, graduation rates, tuition and more.
+Below you will find statistics and facts regarding each school's population, campus setting, graduation rate, tuition and more.

 |Monroe Community College||Borough of Manhattan Community College|